OVER 90% OF COLLECTED MATERIAL IS MANAGED BY RECYCLING

 SOFT PLASTICS SHOULD BE TAKEN TO THE DEPOT

 While we’re still big fans of reusable bags, plastic bags can be recycled!
 They are collected at depots and London Drugs stores to keep them from mixing with other materials in curbside collection so they meet recycling remanufacturers’ specifications.
 When collected separately, they can be processed into pellets for use in new products or packaging.
 Bonus: they are recycled right here in BC!

 OUR MATERIAL LIST IS LARGER THAN OTHER PROGRAMS IN CANADA

 When our program launched in 2014, we established a consistent list of accepted materials for all of BC.
 This material list included many items not previously accepted by BC communities, or currently accepted in other communities in Canada.
-This material list has continued to grow and we accept a wide range of items including plant pots, coffee cups, plastic bags, flexible plastic packaging (like chip bags and stand-up zipper-lock pouches), spiral wound cans, aerosol cans for beauty products, and empty coffee pods either in curbside bins or for some materials like soft plastics, only at depot.
+This material list has continued to grow and we accept a wide range of items including plant pots, coffee cups, plastic bags, flexible plastic packaging (like chip bags and stand-up zipper-lock pouches), spiral wound cans, aerosol cans for beauty products, and empty coffee pods either in curbside bins or for some materials like soft plastics, only at depots.
 View our full material list.

 OUR PROGRAM IS FUNDED BY BUSINESSES

 We are a not-for-profit organization and an extended producer responsibility (EPR) program for residential packaging and paper.
 Through EPR, producers take responsibility for the end-of-life management of the materials they supply to residents.
 For BC only, this includes both operational and financial responsibility, managing the program and shifting costs away from homeowners and local governments.
 Producers pay fees based on the type and quantity of material they supply to BC residents.
 In 2020, 1,199 producers paid over $120 million to fund the delivery of our recycling services.